mtravascio/mtravascio.github.io/index.md

 - I’m looking to collaborate on Flutter Projects and some Python Projects

-- I’m looking for help with Youtube plugin in Flutter

-- Ask me about Network Devices and Architecture, Linux Ubuntu Distro
+- Ask me about Network Devices and Architecture and Linux Ubuntu Distro

 - How to reach me: mtravasciocisia(AT)gmail.com